Foggy path in a dream disappearing into layers of soft translucent mist

 Astrological note: Presence in the fog is an image of Pluto or Neptune transiting the 7th or 12th house.
 Scorpios and Pisces often encounter this image in periods when the unconscious is trying to draw attention to something not yet named.
 If Chiron is currently aspecting your natal luminaries — in the fog may be an image of a wound or gift waiting to be acknowledged.

-Fog in dreams is the space between knowing and not knowing.
-Where familiar clarity ends and something else begins.
+Where familiar clarity ends, something else begins.
 Something that as yet has no name.
 This can be uncomfortable.
 This can be beautiful.
 Most often — both at once.
+And this double taste is not a contradiction but simply the nature of the place where you have arrived, and it lets you through when you are ready.

-Your unconscious knows how to speak with you — it simply needs your permission.
-The fog in your dream is an invitation to slow down and stop demanding immediate clarity from yourself.
+Allow the fog from this dream to be an invitation to slow down and stop demanding immediate clarity from yourself.
 The answers will come.
 Fog always lifts.
-But sometimes what matters more is what you discover about yourself while inside it.
+But sometimes what matters more is what you discover about yourself while inside it: that knowledge will not dissolve with the fog — it will stay with you when the horizon comes into view again.